jasikpark/jasik-xyz/content/posts/phys-221-first-class-notes-08-27-2018.md

 title = "PHYS 221 First Class Notes - 08/27/2018"

 +++
-We get a cheatsheet for each exam and one for the final

 ## Characteristics of periodic motion

 Amplitude is maximum magnitude of displacement from equilibrium